Giulio2002/gpt-ask/README.md

-# Gpt-Ask
+# GPT-Ask

-Ask-GPT is a CLI tool written in Rust that queries that chat gpt AI in order to either ask question/refactor/document your code without going to the browser.
+GPT-Ask is a CLI tool written in Rust that queries that chat gpt AI in order to either ask question/refactor/document your code without going to the browser.

 ## Commands